tolgacatak17/DoublePendulum/README.md

 4. **`code/`**: Contains the MATLAB script for solving and simulating the double pendulum motion.

-5. **`README.md`**: The file provides an overview of the project, its objectives, and the repository structure.
+5. **`README.md`**: Provides an overview of the project, its objectives, and the repository structure.

 ---